Thermodynamical aspects of fermions in external electromagnetic fields: Introduction

 \section{Introduction}

 The thermodynamical aspects of relativistic quantum field theory are still poorly understood.
 There exists a characterization of equilibrium states by the KMS condition \cite{HHW}, which can be strengthened to the relativistic KMS condition proposed by Bros and Buchholz \cite{BrosBuchholz-RelativisticKMS}.
+The KMS condition reduces to the Gibbs condition if the time evolution in the vacuum representation is implemented by a Hamiltonian with sufficiently fast increasing eigenvalues and no continuous spectrum.
+The KMS condition is a requirement for correlation functions of observables as functions of time, where the time dependence is induced by a 1-parameter group of automorphisms.
+Controlling the time evolution and thus giving equilibrium states for free field propagating on stationary spacetime is relatively straightforward, its use to describing equilibrium states of interacting theories requires, however, control of the interacting time evolution and its comparison to the free one.
+Thermofield theory (see e.g.\ \cite{LeBellac}) starts from this observation to construct interacting equilibrium states.
 Within perturbation theory, thermofield theory offers a framework which permits us to treat some of the thermodynamical aspects of free and interacting quantum fields.
 Thermofield theory is useful for deriving the form of some of the coefficients appearing in nonlinear transport equations that describe the evolutions of certain mean values, such as, e.g., the Boltzmann equation \cite{Calzetta-Hu}.
 Another interesting application is the attempt to understand baryogenesis in the early universe \cite{ProkopecA, ProkopecB}.
 We refer to \cite{Landsman, LeBellac, Kapusta} for reviews and for further details.
 Thermofield theory suffers, however, from divergences in higher loop orders \cite{Altherr}.
 A solution to the latter problem was obtained within perturbative algebraic quantum field theory (pAQFT) \cite{FL}.
 There it could be shown that methods from quantum statistical mechanics, originally developed for C*-algebras, could be applied also to the *-algebras occurring in perturbation theory.
 This allowed for a relativistic treatment of Bose-Einstein condensation \cite{BFP} as well as a proof of the existence of non-equilibrium steady states (NESS) \cite{DFP, DFP2}.
 Moreover, first applications to physical phenomena as \emph{e.g.} plasma oscillations could be obtained \cite{Galanda1}.

 In quantum field theory, going beyond perturbation theory is notoriously difficult.
 In 4 dimensional spacetime, a model which is exactly solvable, and, at the same time, of some physical interest is the Dirac field in an external electromagnetic field.
 A better understanding might be useful {\it e.g.} for the study of Tokamaks \cite{Tokamaks} or Stellarators \cite{Stellarators}.